n0rvyn/aipilot/README.md

 - Create custom prompts for specific writing tasks
 - Access your custom functions directly from the chat interface

+### Agent Debate
+- Create discussions between multiple AI agents with different perspectives
+- Choose from debate modes like Pro vs Con, Six Thinking Hats, or Roundtable
+- Export debates to new notes

 ## Contributing

 To make changes to this plugin: